What I Believe

 Colossians 1:15-20; Isaiah 7:14; Luke 1:35; John 1:1-3, 14, 18, 29; Isaiah 53:5-6; John 3:16; 1 Corinthians 15:1-5; Isaiah 9:6-7; John 8:58; John 10:30

 - Holy Spirit: I believe the Holy Spirit is the Third Person of the Triune Godhead who convicts individuals of sin.
+He regenerates the believer.
 He indwells, seals, sanctifies, guides, equips, teaches, and fills the believer; thereby enabling the believer to walk in obedience to God and His Word.

 John 3:5; John 14:26; 1 Corinthians 2:10-14; 1 Corinthians 6:19; 1 Corinthians 12:4-11; Ephesians 4:30; John 15:26; John 16:13-15; Acts 1:8; Romans 8:9; Galatians 5:22-25; Titus 3:5